 Let’s use my content machine as an example:

 There are a few people that are on both teams, but it’s a separate team.
-It’s really interesting, the process is different, even though they’re both content.
+It’s fascinating, the process is different, even though they’re both content.
 It’s fascinating.

 We mapped out a high-level process, and we found the people to fill all the positions.
 So I wanna walk you through this because this will change everything for YOU…